Mwnesbitt/praetorian/README.md

 ripped through the later rounds with just a couple code modifications to handle it afterwards.

 Was planning on trying to generate guesses faster with threading-- that would still be a nice upgrade so you don't have to do my terrible hack of repeating it over and over and getting it ~1/25 times.

+ROTA
+algo:
+(legal moves)
+forced moves
+non-blunder moves
+move out of center but not to single spaces-- only to doubled spaces don't move to middle pick randomly

+(There may be another trap situation-- "move towards gravity" -- but I'll start with the rules above and analyze why I lose.

+Important to have a good way to represent the game that you can easily understand when analyzing why your strategy is failing.